Birth of the Balancer

 Following Berek

-The platform transports us to a small room, just big enough for another platform.
+The transport platform brings us to a small room.

-We’re on an island in the middle of the sea.
+We’re on a small island in the middle of the sea, with room for only a few buildings.

 The lights of the city are all around us, several miles away.